apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 ---
-title: Using storage & creating tasks
+title: IV - Using storage & creating tasks
 description: Follow along with step-by-step instructions on how to complete the task outlined in the previous lesson.
 Use different storage types, and create a task.
 menuWeight: 4
 paths: